 Find My iPad is not just a handy feature for the user, but for you in this situation as well.
 You can track the location of the iPad and even enable a setting to send the last location if the battery is critically low.

-Open the Settings, select the user’s Apple ID, and then do the following.
+Open the Settings app and go to the user’s Apple ID, before doing the following.

 These are just several suggestions and tips for setting up that iPad for your elderly friend or family member.
 There are sure to be many more!
 Do you have suggestions of your own that you’d like to share?
 If so, feel free to do so in the comments below!